Coughlans Bandon Road Cork 1883-1910

 Ballykinlar Internment Camp

-31 January 1921 Cork Corporation Arrested, including Charles Coughlan
+On the 31 January 1921 the first elected Cork Corporation were arrested, including Charles Coughlan.

 Chpt 5 pg 45 Liam Ruiseal Remembers